-- Each new employee is assigned a “buddy” as part of their onboarding.
-Their buddy is a colleague from outside their department who acts as someone who informally helps the new employee get acclimated to Animal Equality and in some instances, to a new city.
+- Each new employee is assigned a “buddy” for onboarding.
+Their buddy is a colleague from outside their department who acts as someone who informally helps the new employee get acclimated to Animal Equality and, in some instances, to a new city.

-- We have a very robust onboarding plan that covers general Animal Equality information as well as department specific training for each new employee’s role.
-We also provide a training resource index that lists all of our required and recommended trainings, readings and other resources that will help an employee get integrated into their role and the organization as quickly as possible.
+- We have a robust onboarding plan covering general Animal Equality information and department-specific training for each new employee’s role.
+We also provide a training resource index that lists all of our required and recommended training, readings, and other resources to help employees integrate into their roles and the organization as quickly as possible.

-- We have budget set aside for ongoing training and development, and make it available to employees through a training request process to ensure consistency and fairness in access to training.
+- We have a budget set aside for ongoing training and development and make it available to employees through a training request process to ensure consistency and fairness in access to training.

-- We really value learning so we make it a priority.
-In addition to access to external training we also lead internal trainings frequently.
-Some recent topics have included: conflict resolution, fostering a culture of feedback, and nonviolent communication.
+- We value learning and constant improvement, so we make it a priority.
+In addition to access to external training, we also lead internal training frequently.
+Some recent topics have included sessions on communications, copywriting, web editing, fostering a culture of feedback, nonviolent communication, and campaigning.

-- At Animal Equality we use Objectives and Key Results (OKRs), a framework for defining and tracking objectives and their outcomes, as our annual goal setting method.
+- At Animal Equality, we use Objectives and Key Results (OKRs) as our annual goal-setting method for defining and tracking objectives and their outcomes.
 We find that OKRs help with transparency, clarifying expectations, and linking each employee’s work to the overall objectives and mission of the organization.

 - We take the guessing out of understanding what is expected of our employees.
-We train all of our staff on our Standards of Conduct, outlining our internal values as well as the behavior we expect all employees to exhibit throughout their employment with Animal Equality.
+We train all of our staff on Standards of Conduct, outlining our internal values and the behavior we expect all employees to exhibit throughout their employment with Animal Equality.
 Additionally, we have a Code of Ethics document that outlines our ethical obligations to our donors.

 Quarterly all staff calls allow us to get to know each other better, go over the status of our OKRs, and hear about the amazing work our colleagues are doing all over the world.